HenryQW/blog/_posts/2018-04-19-henry's-dashboard.md

 {% endhighlight %}

 # Conclusion
-A dashboard was built, with charts to display the number of feeds/events generated in the past 7 days by my TTRSS and huginn services (more services to come).
+1. A dashboard was built, with charts to display the number of feeds/events generated in the past 7 days by my TTRSS and huginn services (more services to come).

+2. SCSS was learned with practice, a style is only stylish when it's reusable.

+3. Experience in using Gulp was gained, which will save me some time in future building.

+4. More node.js practices were done while developing the backend.
+Also bugs in existing code were discovered and fixed along the way.
+Improvements were also implemented due to richer node.js experience.

 The end product looks easy to produce but the journey is what makes the destination beautiful.